zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

-The page you requested has moved to [portalfx-extensions-msportalfx-blades](portalfx-extensions-msportalfx-blades).
+The page you requested has moved to [portalfx-extensions-msportalfx-blades.md](portalfx-extensions-msportalfx-blades.md).